department-of-veterans-affairs/roadrunner/ContentStyleGuide.md

  + What's the difference?
  + Voice (clear, direct, personal, conversational)
  + Tone (warm, respectful, quiet**[note - why quiet? this is in the playbook but I disagree])
++ Be inclusive
-+ Be inclusive with gendered pronouns
+ + With gendered pronouns
+ + Acknowledge people "with a history of military service"
+ + Referencing age or disability
 + Provide specific action steps
 + Grammar
  + Write straightforward sentences.
 Short, simple sentences are easier to read and understand.
 Keep most sentences to 20 words or less